kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

   addressed before proceeding to subsequent steps.
 These failures can be addressed without the disruption and "noise" from failures in subsequent steps.
-- A compatibility version rollback can be performed without changing binary version.
+- A emulation version rollback can be performed without changing binary version.

+A dedicated `--min-compatibility-version` flag provides direct control of when deprecated features are removed from the API.
+If the `--min-compatibility-version` is kept at a fixed version number during a binary version or emulation version upgrade, the cluster admin is guaranteed no features will be removed, reducing the risk of the upgrade step.

+Also, `--min-compatibility-version` can be used to provide a wider skew range between components.

+Lastly, a `--min-compatibility-version` can be set to the binary version for new clusters being used for green field projects, providing immediate access to the latest Kubernetes features without the need to wait an additional release for features to settle in as is typically needed for rollback support.

 ### Goals

-- Introduce the metadata necessary to configure features/APIs/storage-versions/CEL features to match the behavior of an older Kubernetes release version
+- Introduce the metadata necessary to configure features/APIs/storage-versions/validation rules to match the behavior of an older Kubernetes release version
-- A Kubernetes binary with compatibility version set to N, will pass the conformance and e2e tests from Kubernetes release version N.
+- A Kubernetes binary with emulation version set to N, will pass the conformance and e2e tests from Kubernetes release version N.
-- A Kubernetes binary with compatibility version set to N does not enable any changes (storage versions, CEL feature, features) that would prevent it from being rolled back to N-1.
+- A Kubernetes binary with emulation version set to N does not enable any changes (storage versions, CEL feature, features) that would prevent it from being rolled back to N-1.
-- The most recent Kubernetes version supports compatibility version being set to the full range of supported versions (alpha: `1.n`..`1.{n-1}`, beta: `1.n`..`1.{n-3}`).
+- The most recent Kubernetes version supports emulation version being set to the full range of supported versions.
+  - In alpha we intend to support:
+    - `--emulation-version` range of `binaryMinorVersion`..`binaryMinorVersion-1`
+  - In beta, we intend to extend support to:
+    - `--emulation-version` range of `binaryMinorVersion`..`binaryMinorVersion-1`
+    - `--min-compatibility-version` to `binaryMinorVersion`..`binaryMinorVersion-1`

 ### Non-Goals

-- Support compatibility version for Alpha features.
-Alpha feature are not designed to be upgradable, so we will not allow alpha features to be used in conjunction with compatibility version.
+- Support `--emulation-version` for Alpha features.
+Alpha feature are not designed to be upgradable, so we will not allow alpha features to be enabled when `--emulation-version` is set.
+- `--min-compatibility-version` will only applies to Beta and GA features.
+Only Alpha features available in the current binary version will be available for enablement and are allowed to change in behavior across releases in ways that are incompatible with previous versions.
 - Changes to Cluster API/kubeadm/KIND/minikube to absorb the compatibility versions will be addressed separate from this KEP